youwe-tutorials/dbq/PressNote/concluding.md

 open-source powerful tools.
 Adding to this, he also talked about importance of version control of these documents which was the core of this training program.

-Course reviewer, Dr Sukhjit Shera , on this occasion congratulated GNDEC and the organising team for bringing forwarded a much needed course.
+Course reviewer, Dr Sukhjit Shera, on this occasion congratulated GNDEC and the organising team for bringing forwarded a much needed course.
 He appreciated the way the course was conducted and suggested the team for bringing a similar course with a longer duration for effective implementation in the organisation.